KosyanMedia/ereb/README.md

 ```
 webpack-dev-server
 ```
-To make production build just
+Don't to make production build after.
+Just
 ```
 webpack -p
 ```
 and look to *./build* folder

+### Production

+ereb-wi is served by tornado by default at */* route